guibrancopc/vue-dynamic-height/README.md

 # vue-dynamic-height

-A Vue plugin to let the height of your textarea component dynamic.
+A light weight Vue plugin to let the height of your textarea component dynamic.